albertdahlin/aoc-2022-c/README.md

 # Advent of code 2022

-My goal here is to execute all 25 solutions in less than 1 second total time.
+My goal here is to execute all 25 solutions in less than 1ms total time.

 Assumptions & rules:
 - Input must be used as the string given by AOC.